FredAmartey/GreatGreen/README.md

 # GreatGreen
+Final Project for INFO 6150

 Great-Green is a pioneering web application designed to address the critical challenges of desertification, particularly in desert belts like the Sahel, through innovative reforestation and sustainable land management efforts.
 This platform not only focuses on planting trees but also introduces a unique model of engaging users in growing diverse crops, plants, and flowers.
 By integrating technology with environmental stewardship, Great-Green seeks to empower communities, foster biodiversity, and promote a sustainable model of ecological restoration.

+##### Note: Skip to last for setup instructions, Check PDF for presentation (Stylings are retained)

 # Background